 Historical Paxtang Cemetery Association was established in 1898 on what used to be the Thomas Rutherford Farm on South Progress and Paxtang Aves.
 There are 33 + beautiful acres of rolling hills, gentle slopes and level lands.
-12 of the acres are undeveloped and are surrounded by Capital Area Greenbelt.
-There have been over 11,300 interments in the cemetery over the last 117 years and room for another 12,000 in-ground burials.
+12 of the acres are dedicated to Green Burial.
+The property is are surrounded by Capital Area Greenbelt.
+There have been over 11,300 interments in the cemetery over the last 120 years and room for another 12,000 in-ground burials.

 Unique to Paxtang Cemetery is that the cemetery has been a family-owned and operated since 2006.
 We are local and part of the community.
 We are proud of our beautiful cemetery, with its perennial gardens located throughout and a breathtaking view of the hillside.
 We are also the only green burial certified cemetery in central Pennsylvania where with every burial takes part in restoration of our PA native forest.